Italian Island Summer (Wish I Bought a Camera Before Traveling)

 I wish I had a camera instead of my phone.

-I get to the shore just in time and see the sunrise, absorbing it’s innocent red peaking out from behind the mountains.
-It rises so quickly.
-Does time always go by this fast?
+I get to the shore just in time and see the sunrise, absorbing its innocent red peeking out from behind the mountains, as if it’s shy.

 Watching the sun move with comparison to the still horizon is awakening.
-Yes, Kaila, time does go by at this speed.
-Soak it up.
-Everything.

 I put on my sunglasses so I can keep watching the sun.